uk-gov-mirror/companieshouse.ocr-api-stack/README.md

 | machine_amount_of_memory_mib    | The amount of memory in MiB to allocate to the ocr-api.                                  |
 | ocr_tesseract_thread_pool_size  | The number of threads used in the ocr-api application for Tesseract processing (Image to text) |

-**Make sure that the CPU and Memory values are in the range of the ec2_instance_type.**  The instance type defines the overall memory and CPU in the cluster.
+**Make sure that the CPU and Memory values are in the range of the ec2_instance_type.**  The instance type might define the overall memory and CPU in the cluster - Need to confirm (getting inconsistent results).
 When these do NOT match, the plan will be made and applied but fail in deployment with no clear error messages.

 ## Internal / external naming